Philly’s Best Kid-Friendly Beer Gardens

 211 South Columbus Boulevard.

 They may not have done it first, but they did it best.
-We can’t wait for this family-favorite to return this spring.
 With lots of room to run around, the cleanest bathroom trailers I’ve ever seen, and top-notch food-and-drink offerings, this is one of the best ways to spend a lazy weekend afternoon.
 This year, Hornik says that Parks on Tap will have a more stationary location at Water Works until September, and then it will travel (once Made in America starts) through the first weekend in October.
 They hope to return to their “roving” status again next year.

 640 Waterworks Drive til September; TBD for early fall.